LaunchPadLab/lp-requests/docs.md

 In addition to the normal Fetch API settings, the config object may also contain these special settings just for `http`:

--   `url`: The url for the request.
+*   `url`: The url for the request.
 This can also be passed in directly as the first argument (see shorthand example).
--   `root`: A path to be appended to the given url (default=`''`).
+*   `root`: A path to be appended to the given url (default=`''`).
--   `crsf`: The name of the `meta` tag containing the CSRF token (default=`'csrf-token'`).
+*   `crsf`: The name of the `meta` tag containing the CSRF token (default=`'csrf-token'`).
 This can be set to `false` to prevent a token from being sent.
--   `before`: A function that's called before the request executes.
+*   `before`: A function that's called before the request executes.
 This function is passed the request options and its return value will be added to those options.
     It can also return a promise that resolves to a new options object.
--   `bearerToken`: A token to use for bearer auth.
+*   `bearerToken`: A token to use for bearer auth.
 If provided, `http` will add the header `"Authorization": "Bearer <bearerToken>"` to the request.
--   `onSuccess`: A function that will be called if the request succeeds.
+*   `onSuccess`: A function that will be called if the request succeeds.
 It will be passed the successful response.
 If it returns a value, `http` will resolve with this value instead of the response.
--   `onFailure`: A function that will be called if the request fails.
+*   `onFailure`: A function that will be called if the request fails.
 It will be passed the error that was thrown during the request.
 If it returns a value, `http` will reject with this value instead of the default error.
--   `successDataPath`: A path to response data that the promise will resolve with.
+*   `successDataPath`: A path to response data that the promise will resolve with.
--   `failureDataPath`: A path to the errors that will be included in the HttpError object (default=`'errors'`)
+*   `failureDataPath`: A path to the errors that will be included in the HttpError object (default=`'errors'`)
--   `query`: An object that will be transformed into a query string and appended to the request URL.
+*   `query`: An object that will be transformed into a query string and appended to the request URL.
--   `overrideHeaders`: A boolean flag indicating whether or not default headers should be included in the request (default=`false`).
+*   `overrideHeaders`: A boolean flag indicating whether or not default headers should be included in the request (default=`false`).
--   `camelizeResponse`: A boolean flag indicating whether or not to camelize the response keys (default=`true`).
+*   `camelizeResponse`: A boolean flag indicating whether or not to camelize the response keys (default=`true`).
 The helper function that does this is also exported from this library as `camelizeKeys`.
--   `decamelizeBody`: A boolean flag indicating whether or not to decamelize the body keys (default=`true`).
+*   `decamelizeBody`: A boolean flag indicating whether or not to decamelize the body keys (default=`true`).
 The helper function that does this is also exported from this library as `decamelizeKeys`.
--   `decamelizeQuery`: A boolean flag indicating whether or not to decamelize the query string keys (default=`true`).
+*   `decamelizeQuery`: A boolean flag indicating whether or not to decamelize the query string keys (default=`true`).
--   `parseJsonStrictly`: A boolean flag indicating whether or not to return the text of the response body if JSON parsing fails (default=`true`).
+*   `parseJsonStrictly`: A boolean flag indicating whether or not to return the text of the response body if JSON parsing fails (default=`true`).
 If set to `true` and invalid JSON is received in the response, then `null` will be returned instead.
--   `auth`: An object with the following keys `{ username, password }`.
+*   `auth`: An object with the following keys `{ username, password }`.
 If present, `http` will use [basic auth][28], adding the header `"Authorization": "Basic <authToken>"` to the request, where `<authToken>` is a base64 encoded string of `username:password`.

+Type: [Function][27]

 ### Parameters

--   `config` **[Object][26]** An object containing config information for the `Fetch` request, as well as the extra keys noted above.
+*   `config` **[Object][26]** An object containing config information for the `Fetch` request, as well as the extra keys noted above.

 ### Examples